pawlict/AISTATElight/README.md

 ## License
 This project is released under the **AISTATElight License v1.2 (Source-Available)**: **Licence.md**

-- ✅ Personal, educational, research, and **internal commercial use** allowed
+- ✅ Personal, educational, research, court experts and **internal commercial use** allowed
 - ✅ **Modifications allowed** for internal use
 - ❌ No resale / no commercial redistribution
 - ❌ No distribution of binaries/installers without permission